Skip to content

 If you are dealing with a particularly messy kitchen or bathroom, spray your disinfectant on the surfaces after Step 3 (Dishes).
 Let the cleaner "dwell" for 3 to 10 minutes.
 While the chemicals break down the grime, you can finish Step 4 (Items with a place).
 By the time you're done tidying, the cleaning part will require almost no scrubbing.

-With approximately 30.4% of households now using robot vacuums, the TIDY method has a new purpose: "Clearing the floor for the bot."
+With robot vacuums now a fixture in a great many homes, the TIDY method has a new purpose: "Clearing the floor for the bot."
 Many users now use the 5-step method specifically to clear floor obstructions so their automated vacuums can run daily without getting stuck on a stray sock or toy.

 Common Mistakes to Avoid